Last Updated on by

 - Ideal for hardwood flooring (where you don’t want a full wet mop to damage the wood, but need a “damp” clean)

-- Comes with resuable microfiber clothes (you don’t necessarily need to keep buying disposables, although you can)
+- Comes with resuable microfiber cloths (you don’t necessarily need to keep buying disposables, although you can)

 - Can tackle up to 350 square feet in damp mop mode, 1000 square feet in dry mop mode